Read time 9 minutes

 Native methods for database imports eliminate the need of downloading any other software but they are long, requires prior technical knowledge, and confusing for those who are not well experienced with Transact-SQL statements and SQL Server Management Studio.
-In the same place, Kernel for SQL Database recovery accompanies the user with easy database migration by automating the whole process, and it can assist you in help topics such as recover deleted records in SQL server, recover database file(s) after corruption and more.
+In the same place, It accompanies the user with easy database migration by automating the whole process, and it can assist you in help topics such as recover deleted records in SQL server, recover database file(s) after corruption and more.